nesarpy/AI-Agent/README.md

 ## 🎵 Spotify Integration

-### Search Results
+### Search-Based Playback
-- For other artists/playlists, opens Spotify search
+- Opens Spotify search for any artist, genre, or playlist name
-- Automatically clicks to select and play the first result
+- Automatically clicks to select and play the first search result
+- No need to configure preset playlists - works with any music request

 ## 🌐 Website Navigation